laurencemgst/Raspberrypi/README.md

   > Plug in the SD card first on Raspberry Pi before proceeding to the next step.

 ### 2. Connect to Raspberry Pi via SSH (Secure Socket Shell) then update the OS ###
+In the command prompt, type SSH to access the network protocol.
+Then type the following command:
+   - ssh username@hostname (e.g. pogiako@192.168.1.1 or pogiako@raspberyy.pi)
+   - sudo apt update
+   - sudo apt upgrade

+### 3. Install LAMP Stack.
+LAMP stands for Linux, Apache, MySQL, and PHP.
+This stack is typically installed together in order to enable a server to host dynamic websites and web apps written in PHP.
+Here are the tutorials on how to install LAMP stack [[1]](https://ostechnix.com/install-apache-mysql-php-lamp-stack-on-ubuntu-18-04-lts/)[[2]](https://linuxhint.com/install-phpmyadmin-raspberry-pi/)
+ - To install the stack, type the following commands on our command prompt connected to Raspberry Pia via SSH.
+    + **_sudo apt install apache2_**
+    + **_sudo apt install mariadb-server_**
+    + **_sudo mysql_secure_installation_**
+    + **_sudo apt install php libapache2-mod-php php-mysql_**
+    + **_sudo apt-get install php_**
+    + sudo apt install phpmyadmin

+### 4. Connect to Raspberry Pi via VNC
+- Install RealVNC® Viewer to the device you want to control from via this [link](https://www.realvnc.com/en/connect/download/viewer/)
+- Before opening VNC on our PC, access first the Raspberry Pi Configuration Tool to enable VNC on the OS via the **_sudo raspi-config_** command.
+- Using the arrows, navigate to **'Interfacing Options'** > **'VNC'**, then choose **'Yes'** and select **'OK'**
+- On the device you will use to take control, run RealVNC Viewer and enter the private IP address in the search bar.
+If the screen of the Raspberry Pi appeared on RealVNC, it means that it already established connection and control on the Raspberry Pi.